ebramanti/cmsi387/homework/csi-process/README.md

 To find the thread count, I knew I needed to use the command line.
 I called `ps aux | grep java` as extra practice for figuring out the process ID.
 I found that it returned two values: both the grep call and the actual process we need, `java Sum`.
 It was clear that the PID was `10204`.
 I then used the command `ps -o nlwp 10204`, and this allowed me to see the amount of threads running for the sum process.
 It turned out to be 11.
 ![Ubuntu Process Activity Monitor](LinuxActivityMonitor.png)

+> JD: You got off to a good start here and certainly made some headway, but even more
+>     information would have been staring at you had you dug into what an "LWP" was
+>     even more.
+There's a nice nugget in there that I was hoping you would find.